 (ii) The sexualisation of children (I prefer ‘sexual objectification’) - i.e. the use of children dressed in a sexy way in advertising, and encouraging very young children to dress ‘sexy’ - is a critical and controversial area (some mothers see nothing wrong here).

-both the old-established feminist groups and the new ones: for example, the
+old-established feminist groups and the new ones: for example, the Co-operative

-Co-operative Women’s Guild which was founded in 1883 is still going strong – it
+Women’s Guild which was founded in 1883 is still going strong – it originally

-originally campaigned for maternity benefits, and recently has campaigned
+campaigned for maternity benefits, and recently has campaigned against sex

-much more awareness of the problem of female genital mutilation (I prefer this
+awareness of the problem of female genital mutilation (I prefer this term to

 For a recent article on ‘Is Feminism finding its voice again?’
 See: Guardian 24.07.10, Kira Cochrane: http://www.guardian.co.uk/lifeandstyle/2010/jul/24/feminism-not-finished-not-uncool